Cobb County DUI Lawyers

 What if I am convicted of a DUI in Cobb County?
 What are the penalties I am facing?

 Suppose you have been arrested for a DUI in Cobb County.
 In that case, it is essential to know that there are mandatory Georgia DUI penalties for DUI convictions under the Georgia Code, which are set forth below.
+Contact our Cobb County DUI lawyers; we will explain these laws.
 The minimum compulsory penalties represent the absolute minimum requirements under Georgia law.
 Municipal courts in Cobb County or Cobb State Court judges can sentence you anywhere from the minimum penalty under the Georgia Statute to the maximum penalty allowed by law.
 For any general misdemeanor, including your Cobb DUI, the maximum penalty could be up to 12 months in jail for each offense charged.
 Judges also have the discretion to add special probation conditions not listed below.
 For most DUI convictions, part or all of the sentence will be served on probation.
 Additional penalties outside what is listed below may be imposed for DUI cases with other criminal charges.
 In our experience, any sentence imposed typically exceeds the mandatory minimum penalty.
 If you are a multiple DUI offender, Cobb County does offer a specialized DUI Court program that may significantly lessen a jail sentence.

 Contact Chestney & Sullivan Law Firm today at 404.816.8777.
 A Cobb DUI trial lawyer is available 24 hours a day, 7 days a week, to discuss your case.